-How Long Does it Take Google to Index Pages? (& 11 Ways to Speed it Up)
+How Long Does it Take for Google to Index a New Website in 2018?

 Google is a lot of different things to a lot of different people.